 The Mom proceeded to explain that it was a video game called “Call of Duty” which is a military war game kind of thing, and the goal is for your guy to take out the opposition.
-And it's really not “too graphic” or anything….
+She offered that “it's really not too graphic or anything.”
 But since they were unable to reach me, Kyle and her son just played some other games on the XBox instead.

-I go out to Amazon to look at the “Call of Duty-Black Ops” game, and I see that the rating on it is “Mature”.
+I went to Amazon to look at the Call of Duty-Black Ops This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. game, and I see that the rating for it is “Mature”.
 What does that mean exactly?
 Well according to the Entertainment Software Rating Board:

 Titles rated M (Mature) have content that may be suitable for persons ages 17 and older.
 Titles in this category may contain intense violence, blood and gore, sexual content and/or strong language.”

 How do I feel about the game- it's rating and it's content?
-(What are my family values as it relates to this?)

 How do I feel about my son's maturity level in this area?
 (Every kid is unique in what they can handle, right?)

-Actually, I feel that my son is pretty mature, and he can see something like this, and play the game, and know that killing is wrong, etc. I don't see him taking what he sees here and play-acting it with his siblings.
+Actually, I feel that my son is pretty mature, and he can see something like this, and play the game, and know that killing is wrong.
+I don't see him taking what he sees here and play-acting it with his siblings.
 I also don't think he would play this game and end up with nightmares or new worries about real wars and conflicts.

-And what about his social implications?
+And what about the social implications of this decision?

 What did I eventually decide to do?